Emerson Alcântara

-Football Club Career
+Playing career

 Emerson Alcântara started his career in 1991 with Esporte Clube Paraguaçuense in São Paulo before moving the year after to play for Brazilian second division side Criciúma Esporte Clube, who had the previous year won the Copa Do Brasil.

 He then ended his playing career with one of Portugal’s oldest club C.F.
 Os Belenenses in 1996.

 Coaching career

 Emerson Alcântara began his coaching career in 2005 with a small club, Ipanema Atlético Clube, which is based in the Alagoas state before moving to XV de Piracicaba, a club playing in the São Paulo state championship.
 In 2009, they finished fourth in the regional league.

 Prior to his arrival to take up the coaching position in Timor Leste, Emerson Alcântara had coached North East Stars in Trinidad and Tobago.

-Emerson Alcântara joined Lonestar Kashmir F.C. as a manager on 2018.
+Emerson Alcântara joined Lonestar Kashmir as a manager in 2018.
+He was then the caretaker manager of the Vanuatu national team between 2023 and 2024.